murtaza-u/lab/k8s/README.md

 ## Why K8s?

-* Trend from monolith to micro services gave rise to increased use containerisation technology.
+* Trend from monolith to micro services gave rise to increase in usage of containerisation technology.
 * This resulted in application that now comprise of 100s or 1000s of running containers.
 * Making managing application through self-made scripts and tools